etjernst/Tutorials/README.md

 Back in the bad old days, I used to save new versions of files all the time (`YYMMDD_docname_INITIALS.doc`)...
 This is like that, except _much_ better!

-> Some extra detail: When you make a commit to save your work, git creates a unique ID (a _hash_) that allows you to keep track of the specific changes committed---as well as who made them and when.
+When you make a commit to save your work, git creates a unique ID (a `hash`) that allows you to keep track of the specific changes committed---as well as who made them and when.

+> :exclamation:
 **You have to tell Git when to create new commits and what to call them.**